proksi22/prog/README.md

 # prog
-This is a random repositiry
+This is a random repository